 Why does my dog chew his paws?
 Many dog owners face this problem at some point in time.
+If left unchecked, this could lead to a serious hot spot issue.
 There are various reasons for this behavior, so the key to ending it is finding the cause.

 This is one of the most common reasons for chewing on paws.
 Whether caused by food allergies or environmental triggers, a major allergy symptom is chewing on paws.
 If you don’t know what allergies your dog has, talk with your vet about how to identify the cause and how to handle it.